 The devil runs the show down here.
 We should not sell his capacity short.
 He can deceive and misguide us.
 He wants us to think that the mind of man is all that we need, that humanism is ultimate.
-We can think only horizontally until we become Christians, then we can think vertically (1 Co 2:14).
+We can think only horizontally until we become Christians; only then can we think vertically (1 Co 2:14).

 who do not believe,

 Without the conviction of the Holy Spirit, unbelievers are blind to the gospel.
-Satanic blindness was not groundless because unbelievers choose this condition along with Satanic influence.
-Non-Christians are willing subjects of the Devil’s marketing.
+Satanic blindness is not groundless, because unbelievers choose this condition along with satanic influence.
+Non-Christians are willing subjects of the devil’s marketing.
 This blindness could not happen without a negative attitude toward the gospel.